The Queens Prize or Kings and Bisley

 Target shooting is one of the oldest organized sports in Australia with records dating back to British Marines at Sydney Cove in 1788.
 Early competitive matches were often conducted in the grounds of local hotels with substantial prizes offered by patrons.

-In 1968 the Liverpool Range was closed as once again the land surrounding the range was needed for housing.
+By 1923 the township of Maroubra had grown and, once again, the rifle range was surrounded by an expanding suburban sprawl.
+The range was closed and the National Rifle Association of New South Wales moved to the Anzac Rifle Range at Liverpool.
+However in 1968 the Anzac Rifle Range at Liverpool was closed as, once again, the land surrounding the range was needed for housing.
 The New South Wales Rifle Association as it was then called moved once again.
-This time to the Maroubra Rifle Range that was renamed Anzac to perpetuate the name.
+This time they moved to the Maroubra Rifle Range that was renamed Anzac Rifle Range to perpetuate the name.
+The Anzac Range today still sits on the picturesque Malabar headland at Maroubra.

 1860 – Formation of the UK National Rifle Association to regularize competition among the Volunteers.
 Inauguration of the Sovereign’s Prize by HM Queen Victoria.